How does stress affect the skin?

 Treatment for a stress rash can usually be done at home, using nonprescription antihistamines.
 These should help to relieve the itching.

 Alternatively, cooling the skin can also relieve itching.
-This can be achieved by taking a cool bath or using a cold compress.
+This can be achieved by taking a cool bath or using a cold compress, available for purchase online.

 In more severe cases, a doctor may prescribe a short course of:

 - antibiotic tablets

 If the rashes continue, a doctor may refer a person to a skin specialist, who will continue to prescribe medication while trying to identify triggers for the hives.

 Some people may also find their rashes are related to the development of other conditions, such as angioedema or anaphylaxis.
 This will affect how the rashes are treated, according to the nature of the complication.